volafiled/python-volapi/README.rst

 Listening
 ~~~~~~~~~

-Some basic trolling can be archieved with just a few lines of code.
+Some basic trolling can be achieved with just a few lines of code.

 .. code-block:: python